 I’m too scared to see the movie ‘It’.
 I know it involves an evil clown and sewers and things that float down there – and of course that it started out as a book by Stephen King.

 Recently, I’ve been reading books that are being adapted for the big screen.
 One such pick was Annihilation, the first volume in Jeff VanderMeer’s Southern Reach series, a novel that King himself called ‘creepy’!!

 Four women are sent by a secretive government agency to investigate Area X, a quarantined coastal zone in the USA.

-The Biologist, the Psychologist, the Surveyor and the Anthropologist (no names are given in the book) uncover a terrifying force writing on the walls of an uncharted subterranean tower: “Where lies the strangling fruit that came from the hand of the sinner…”
+The Biologist, the Psychologist, the Surveyor and the Anthropologist (no names) uncover a terrifying force writing on the walls of an uncharted subterranean tower: “Where lies the strangling fruit that came from the hand of the sinner…” Errrr.

-As if I had breathed in the spores from the cover, Annihilation is immersive, sinister, and genre-defying.
-It is part of a trilogy, but it can definitely be read as a standalone story.
+And as if I had breathed in the spores from the cover, Annihilation is immersive, sinister, and genre-defying.

-One problem I had is that it takes the Biologist’s field journal as its source material, and while she may be happy spending hours observing lifeforms in tidal pools, I’m not!
-(The novel also flashes back to her life with her husband, who volunteered for the previous, doomed Area X expedition.)
+One issue I had was that it takes the Biologist’s field journal as source material, and while she may be happy spending hours observing lifeforms in tidal pools, I’m not!
+(The novel also flashes back to her life with her husband, who volunteered for an earlier, doomed, expedition.)

-I hope the movie doesn’t end up feeling like Alien Covenant – scientists behaving stupidly while trudging through the wilderness and wrestling with weird mind-bending phenomena.
+I hope the movie doesn’t end up feeling like Alien Covenant – scientists behaving stupidly while trudging through the wilderness.

-Luckily, it’s directed by Alex Garland, who proved he knows a thing or two about creepy tension with Ex Machina, and it stars Natalie Portman, Tessa Thompson and Oscar Isaac.
+Luckily, it’s directed by Alex Garland, who proved he knows a thing or two about creepy tension with Ex Machina!

 The Book of Strange New Things, by Michel Faber